telerik/xaml-docs/controls/radgridview/features/overview-controlpanel.md

 {{endregion}}

 You can also set a custom display for the items.
-For the purpose please set __ControlPanelItem.ButtonContent__.
+For the purpose please set __ControlPanelItem.ButtonContent__ as shown in Example 2.

 #### __EXAMPLE 2:__ Setting a custom display for the items.